Kodagu Alias Coorg Known for Whitewater Rafting & Coffee Plantations

 Madikeri Fort is another nearby tourist attraction.

 Raja Tombs, an Islamic style tombs built by Hindu Kings, have deity’s of Lord Shiva being work-shipped.
-Igguthappa temple is one among the two sacred temple for Kodugas.
+Igguthappa temple is one of the two sacred temples for Kodugas.

-Raja’s seat, one of the most scenic location in south India, is a major sight seeing spot which offers panoramic view of the hills and valleys.
+Raja’s seat, one of the most scenic locations in south India, is a major sightseeing spot that offers a panoramic view of the hills and valleys.
 Abbi fall is another beautiful place in Coorg.
-Tala cauvery, the place where river Cauvery originates, is at 44 kilometers from Madikeri.
-Every year water gushes out of a small pond here at a per-determined time and is a famous tourist and pilgrimage center.
+Tala Cauvery, the place where river Cauvery originates, is 44 kilometers from Madikeri.
+Every year water gushes out of a small pond here at a pre-determined time and is a famous tourist and pilgrimage center.

 How Do I Go to Coorg alias Kodagu?

 Coorg is at a distance of 116 kilometers from Mysore.
 Bangalore alias Bengaluru is at a distance of 239 kilometers from Kodagu which takes around 5 hours drive.
-Nearest airport to Cooorg is at Mangalore, at around 135 kilometers distance.
+The nearest airport to Coorg is at Mangalore, at around 135 kilometers distance.
 Bangalore is the nearest international airport to Coorg hill station.

 Thalasserry railway station, with station code TLY, near to state’s border with Kerala, is the nearest railway station to Coorg at around 100 kilometers distance.
-Mysore, Mangalore, Hassan and other nearby railway stations stations connects Kodagu hill station to other parts of India.
+Mysore, Mangalore, Hassan and other nearby railway stations connect Kodagu hill station to other parts of India.